Wright etch: Etch mechanism

 The Wright etch consistently produces well-defined etch figures of common defects on silicon surfaces.
-This attribute is attributed to the interactions of the selected chemicals in the formula.
+This effect is attributed to the interactions of the selected chemicals in the formula.
 Robbins and Schwartz described chemical etching of silicon in detail using an HF, HNO3 and H2O system; and an HF, HNO3, H2O and CH3COOH (acetic acid) system.
 Briefly, the etching of silicon is a two-step process.
 First, the top surface of the silicon is converted into a soluble oxide by a suitable oxidizing agent(s).
 Then the resulting oxide layer is removed from the surface by dissolution in a suitable solvent, usually HF.
 This is a continuous process during the etch cycle.
 In order to delineate a crystal defect, the defect area must be oxidized at a slower or faster rate than the surrounding area thereby forming a mound or pit during the preferential etch process.

 In the present system, the silicon is oxidized with HNO3, CrO3 solution (which in this case contains the Cr2O72− dichromate ion, since the pH is low - see the phase diagram in chromic acid) and Cu (NO3)2.
 The dichromate ion, a strong oxidizing agent, is considered to be the principal oxidizing agent.
 The ratio of HNO3 to CrO3 solution stated in the formula produces a superior etched surface.
 Other ratios produce less desirable finishes.
 With the addition of a small amount of Cu (NO3)2, the definition of the defect was enhanced.
 Therefore, it is believed that the Cu (NO3)2 affects the localized differential oxidation rate at the defect site.
 The addition of the acetic acid gave the background surface of the etched silicon a smooth finish.
 It is theorized that this effect is attributed to the wetting action of the acetic acid which prevents the formation of bubbles during etching.

 All experimental preferential etching to show defects was done on cleaned and oxidized wafers.
 All oxidations were performed at 1200 °C in steam for 75 minutes.
 Figure 1 (a) shows oxidation-induced stacking faults in <100>-oriented wafers after 30 minutes Wright etch, (b) and (c) show dislocation pits on <100>- and <111>-oriented wafers respectively after 20 minutes Wright etch.

 Figure 1 (a) shows oxidation-induced stacking faults on a <100>-oriented, 7-10 Ω-cm, boron-doped wafer after 30 minutes Wright etch (the A arrow in this figure points to the shape of faults that intersect the surface, while B points to bulk faults).
 Figure 1 (b) and (c) show dislocation pits on <100>- and <111>-oriented wafers respectively after 20 minutes Wright etch.